 When you first set up your Oculus system, it will ask if you would like to put games on your default drive location for your computer.
 Once you get further into the setup process, it will ask to which directory you want the games installed specifically.

-You can make your own choice here, but it should default to a folder specifically for the Oculus in the ‘Program Files’ section of your computer if you do not.
+If you do not, you can make your own choice here, but it should default to a folder specifically for the Oculus in your computer’s ‘Program Files’ section.
 Within the Oculus folder, it should create subfolders for different games that you install.

 The Oculus represents a fairly new way for gamers to enjoy a virtual experience.
 The library of titles continues to expand, and the technology is already on its second-generation iteration for now.